Walkthroughs / Blue Prince / Best Rooms to Draft and When

 • If you are low on steps: Stop chasing dead ends.
 Look for Bedroom, Guest Bedroom, Nursery, food from Kitchen, or Dining Room after you reach Rank 8.
 If none appear, draft the room with the most exits and save the run by opening more choices.

 • If you are key-starved: Prioritize Nook, Garage, Billiard Room, Locksmith, or Storeroom.
-Avoid spending keys on side doors unless the room visibly fixes the shortage.
+Avoid spending keys on side doors unless the room clearly fixes the shortage.

 • If you are gem-starved: Take Den first, then Parlor if you are ready to solve it, then Wine Cellar if you can afford the dead end.
 Ballroom is a reset button when you have 0 or 1 gem, not when you are already rich.

 • If every offer is bad: Choose the room that spends the fewest scarce resources and keeps the most doors open.
-That boring pick is often the reason the next three drafts become playable.
+That plain pick is often what makes the next few drafts playable.

-The simple rule: draft for the bottleneck in front of you.
+The simple rule is to draft for the bottleneck in front of you.
 Steps keep the day alive.
 Keys keep doors open.
 Gems let you take stronger floor plans.
 Coins turn shops into rescue rooms.
 Clues and permanent rooms make later runs smarter.
-Once you sort rooms by job, Blue Prince stops feeling like pure RNG and starts feeling like a board you can argue with.
+Once you sort rooms by job, Blue Prince feels less like pure RNG and more like a board you can pressure into giving you a path.

 Ask for help in the comments below!